tldr-pages/tldr/pages/windows/forfiles.md

 `forfiles /s`

-- Search for files with a last-modified date greater than 5 days old:
+- Search for files older than 5 days:

 `forfiles /d {{+5}}`